wol101/Unbender/README.md

 # Unbender
-This is a framework for trying out various algorithms for straightening out llong thin onjects
+This is a framework for trying out various algorithms for straightening out long thin onjects